thefrontside/simulacrum/packages/auth0/README.md

 }
 ```

 This mutation creates your first simulation, and runs it in memory.
 Every time you start the server, you will need to apply these mutations.
-This can also be down programmatically which will be your likely interface while writing tests.
+This can also be done programmatically which will be your likely interface while writing tests.

 ![create simulation](./docs/create-simulation.png).